-Whilst working for Scottish Opera, she has performed Adina L’elisir d’amore and Despina Così fan tutte, which were released for online distribution, and was the soprano for their Opera Highlights performances.
+Whilst working for Scottish Opera, she has also performed Adina L’elisir d’amore and Despina Così fan tutte, which were released for online distribution, and was the soprano for their Opera Highlights performances while covering Gretel Hansel and Gretel.
 Catriona also performed with The Grange Festival in their inaugural season as Cis Albert Herring and recently performed Donna Rinaldo for Glyndebourne Touring Opera as well as covering in their Festival season.
 She has also covered lead roles for Garsington Festival Opera as an Alvarez Young Artist, and for English Touring Opera including Sophie Werther.
 Other roles performed include Susanna Le nozze di Figaro, directed by Sir Thomas Allen, Tytania A Midsummer Night’s Dream and Edwige in Offenbach’s Robinson Crusoe (RCM).

 Although artist biographies are updated frequently please contact us for the latest version.
 This biography should not be reproduced or altered without permission.